jasongrimes/grimesit-mm/_pages/services.md

 Respect the legacy.
 Software only survives to become old and messy because it's been providing genuine value to the business for a long time.

-Successful applications last, and technical debt accumulates.
+Successful applications endure, and technical debt accumulates.

 ### Getting the legacy codebase unstuck